shopware/docs/guides/plugins/plugins/framework/data-handling/README.md

 {% page-ref page="writing-data.md" %}

-Also, listening to events of the DAL will come in handy for sure, so here's that:
+Also, [listening to events](using-database-events.md) of the DAL will come in handy for sure.

-{% page-ref page="using-database-events.md" %}